 When most people hear the terms public relations and advertising, they assume they mean the same thing.
 In reality, there is a significant difference between them.
-The perception that they’re the same may stem from the fact that they both deal with curating the information found in the media about a person or brand, so they both contribute to the publicity of this person or brand.
+The perception that they’re the same may stem from the fact that they both deal with curating the information found in the media about a person or brand.
+In this way, they both contribute to the publicity of this person or brand.
 However, the similarity ends there.

 What is advertising?

-Advertising is the practice of using sponsored advertising to promote and sell a brand, product, or service through a variety of media sources and channels, such as print and digital commercials, television, and radio.
+Advertising is the practice of using sponsored advertising to promote and sell a brand, product or service through a variety of media sources and channels.
+These include print and digital commercials, television, and radio.
 You can use advertising to target certain audience segments with your resources and messaging.
 This allows you to attract a large number of potential clients who appreciate your goods and are therefore more likely to buy them.

 Public relations vs. advertising

 Since public relations and advertising are similar practices, they usually have a lot in common.
 Even so, there are some situations where one solution is preferable to the other.
 The following are some key distinctions between public relations and advertising:

 In order to include adverts on some digital media channels.
 You must pay for ad space or air time that will last from one date to the next.
 Press conferences, press releases, and news articles are all tools that you can use to acquire free publicity through public relations.

 Given that you pay for an ad, you usually have complete control over what it says and how it looks – you can even design the ad yourself.
 With public relations, you tell your narrative to the media in the hopes that they will broadcast it.
 If they do decide to broadcast it, the media professionals decide how, when, and where to broadcast it.

 The amount of money that you pay to display an advertisement usually determines how long it stays up.
 On the other hand, positive media coverage is based on a newsworthy topic that journalists announce and circulate once before moving on to the next item.
 For this reason, any articles that you publish through the media usually last for a shorter time.